 A graduate of the Victorian College of the Arts and recipient of an Honours Degree in Music from the University of Melbourne, Antoinette has appeared in many productions ranging from opera to musical theatre and cabaret.

-Leading appearances for Opera Australia have included the title roles in Madama Butterfly and Rusalka, Mimi in La bohème, Stella in A Streetcar Named Desire (Green Room Award), Donna Elvira in Don Giovanni, Johanna in Sweeney Todd, Despina in Cosi fan Tutte, Gianetta in The Gondoliers, Ellen in Lakmé and Josephine in H.M.S.
-Pinafore; for New Zealand Opera – Mimi; for Victorian Opera – Fiordiligi in Così fan Tutte and Adina in L’elisir d’amore; for Melbourne Opera – the title role in Tosca, Cio-Cio-San, Donna Elvira, Fiordiligi and Pamina in The Magic Flute.
+Leading appearances for Opera Australia have included the title roles in Madama Butterfly and Rusalka, Mimì in La bohème, Stella in A Streetcar Named Desire (Green Room Award), Donna Elvira in Don Giovanni and Rosalinde in Die Fledermaus; for New Zealand Opera – Mimì and Cio-Cio-San; for Victorian Opera – Fiordiligi in Così fan tutte and Adina in L’elisir d’amore; for Opera Queensland – the title role in The Merry Widow; for State Opera of South Australia – Micaëla in Carmen.

 Antoinette also featured as a guest judge and panelist on the ABC television series Operatunity Oz, and appeared regularly on the hit show Spicks and Specks and was a presenter for ABC’s Art Nation – covering stories on opera and music theatre.

 Concert appearances have included Mozart’s Requiem with the Hong Kong Philharmonic, Carmina Burana with the Melbourne Chorale, El Niño with Sydney Philharmonia and Haydn’s Creation and Fauré’s Requiem with the Royal Melbourne Philharmonic.
 Antoinette has also been a regular visitor to Japan, China and Indonesia where she is much in demand as a guest artist.